SmartBoy84/Digifile/README.md

 Can also click extension button to scrape, must provide an excel sheet with all the links of the files in the database
 These can be found by clicking the three dots in the main page and selecting `export file index`
 Can take a very long time - ~10 sec per 15 pages

+After it finishes, run `build_heirarchy.mjs {download_dir}` to re-built the file heirarchy!